Doctors devise care plan for babies as Zika threat looms in U.S.

-Florida this week said it is investigating a case of Zika not related to travel to an area where Zika is active, raising the possibility of local transmission.
+Florida said it is investigating two possible cases of Zika not related to travel to an area where Zika is active, raising the possibility of the first incidence of local transmission of the mosquito-borne virus.

+On Thursday, the Florida Department of Health said it was investigating a non travel-related case of Zika in Broward County, marking the second such case.
+Florida has asked the U.S. Centers for Disease Control and Prevention to assist in its investigation that must also rule out sexual transmission.

 Three more babies have been born in the United States with birth defects linked to Zika infections in their mothers, bringing the total to 12, CDC said.